On extension of closed complex (basic) differential forms: (basic) Hodge numbers and (transversely) $p$-K\"ahler structures: Introduction

-\begin{corollary} Let $\pi: \mathcal{X} \rightarrow B$ be a differentiable family of compact complex manifolds. \begin{enumerate}[$(i)$] \item {{ {\textbf{$($\cite[Theorem 15]{KS60}$)$}}} If a fiber $X_0:= \pi^{-1}(t_0)$ admits a K\"ahler metric, then for a sufficiently small neighborhood $U$ of $t_0$ on $B$, the fiber $X_t:=\pi^{-1}(t)$ over any point $t\in U$ still admits a K\"ahler metric, which coincides for $t=t_0$ with the given K\"ahler metric on $X_0$.} \item { {\textbf{$($\cite[Theorem 5.13]{Wu06}$)$}} Let the fiber $X_0$ be a balanced manifold and satisfy the $\p\db$-lemma.
-Then $X_t$ also admits a balanced metric for small $t$.} \end{enumerate} \end{corollary} Notice that \cite{RWZ21} presented a power series proof for Kodaira--Spencer's local stabilities theorem of K\"{a}hler structures via their extension map (\ref{RAozhao}), which is a problem at latest dated back to \cite[Remark 1 on p.
+Notice that \cite{RWZ21} presented a power series proof for Kodaira--Spencer's local stabilities theorem of K\"{a}hler structures via their extension map (\ref{RAozhao}), which is a problem at latest dated back to \cite[Remark 1 on p.
 180]{MK71}: `A good problem would be to find an elementary proof (for example, using power series methods).
 Our proof uses nontrivial results from partial differential equations'.
-In our proof, we more care about the $d$-closed extension by means of the exponential operator $e^{\iota_\v}$, which is more natural and succinct in some sense.
+In our proof, our primary focus is on the $d$-closed extension, by means of the exponential operator $e^{\iota_\v}$, which is more natural and succinct in some sense.
 However, we still need to use \cite[Theorem 7]{KS60} to guarantee the positivity of the constructed explicit $p$-K\"ahler form, see Subsection \ref{proof pkahler} for more details.
-A challenge problem proposed by \cite{WZ20} is how to prove the first assertion of Corollary \ref{challenge question} without using \cite[Theorem 7] {KS60}.
+A challenge problem proposed by \cite{WZ20} is how to prove a direct corollary of Theorem \ref{pkahler introduction}, that is Corollary \ref{cor-mt} \eqref{stab-Kahler}, without using \cite[Theorem 7] {KS60}.

-It is worth mentioning that in \cite{RWZ19}, X. Wan--Q. Zhao--the first author looked deeper into the local stabilities of $p$-K\"{a}hler structure when the central fiber $X_0$ satisfies some `weak' $\p\bp$-lemma.
-More concretely, for any positive integer $p\leq n-1$, any small differentiable deformation $X_t$ of an $n$-dimensional $p$-K\"ahler manifold $X_0$ satisfying the $(p,p+1)$-th mild $\p\db$-lemma is still $p$-K\"ahlerian (\cite[Theorem 1.1]{RWZ19}).
-However, in our approach, it seems that the standard $\p\bp$-lemma condition on $X_0$ in Theorem \ref{pkahler introduction} can't be weakened, see Remark \ref{weaken remark}.
+It is worth mentioning that in \cite{RWZ19}, the first author--X. Wan--Q. Zhao looked deeper into the local stabilities of $p$-K\"{a}hler structure when the central fiber $X_0$ satisfies some `weak' $\p\bp$-properties.
+More concretely, for any positive integer $p\leq n-1$, any small differentiable deformation $X_t$ of an $n$-dimensional $p$-K\"ahler manifold $X_0$ satisfying the $(p,p+1)$-th mild $\p\db$-property is still $p$-K\"ahlerian (\cite[Theorem 1.1]{RWZ19}).
+However, in our approach, it seems that the standard $\p\bp$-property condition on $X_0$ in Theorem \ref{pkahler introduction} can't be weakened, see Remark \ref{weaken remark}.

 As is well known, the Bott--Chern numbers are always upper semi-continuous with respect to the ordinary topology in a small differentiable family.
-Since the ordinary topology is much finer than the analytic Zariski topology, it's natural to ask \begin{question}[{=Question \ref{question}}] For a holomorphic family $\{X_t\}$, is the function
+Since the ordinary topology is much finer than the analytic Zariski topology, it's natural to ask: \begin{bigque}[{=Question \ref{question}}] For a holomorphic family $\{X_t\}$, is the function